 Alisandra turned and walked out of the alley as the dwarf shouted after them, “If you all want to die so bad, I’m not going to stop you!”

-With her acute half-elf senses, Alisandra could hear better than most, and the dwarf muttering to himself just registered over the ambient noise, “Dammit, that tree-monkey elf is going to die before he says anything helpful.”
-After a short pause, the dwarf yelled as he trundled after them, “But I will be there, just to say I told you so!”
+With her acute half-drow senses, Alisandra could hear better than most, and the dwarf muttering to himself caught her ear over the ambient commotion, “Dammit, that tree-monkey elf is going to die before he says anything useful.”
+After a short pause, the dwarf yelled as he trundled after them, “But I’ll be there to say I told you so!”

-As the odd group left the alley, Tyriel tried to match stride with Vadik’s long gait.
 “The Caastigen Guard and Gray Mages should be covering the walls, but the whole Sindaran army is clustered at the other two entrances to the city.”
-The elf kept falling behind, and he began to jog.
-“We really should pick up the pace to make sure nothing gets through — we are probably the only ones near enough to help.”
+Tyriel said as he began to jog.
+“We really should pick up the pace to make sure nothing—” BOOM! “—gets through.
+We’re probably the only ones near enough to help.”

-“Yes,” The half-orc let out a chortle.
+“Yes.”
+The half-orc chortled.
 “Vadik sure dat sight of little girl vill frighten whole army to early grave.”

 More jovial chiming came from her bell as they jogged.
 “My name is Alisandra, and this ‘little girl’ doesn’t need to frighten the whole army.
 She can lend a hand though.”